lilxyzw/lilToon/Assets/lilToon/README.md

 Version 1.0

 # Overview
-A toon shader developed for Unity.
+This shader was developed for services using avatars (VRChat, etc.) and has the following features.
+- Easy to use (One-click settings from presets, Saving your own presets, Color correction and exporting textures)
+- Beautiful (Prevent overexposure, Anti-aliased shading)
+- Lightweight (Automatically rewrites shaders and turns features on / off)
+- Available in various versions (Unity 2017-2021, BRP/LWRP/URP)
-It is compatible with all Unity lighting and adjusts the brightness to be similar to Standard Shader without losing the look of the material.
+- Compatible with all lighting and similar in brightness to StandardShader

+# Support
 Supported Unity versions
 - Unity 2017 - Unity 2021.1